BSc Economics and Finance, University of Bristol

 Why did you choose to study your programme and why specifically at Imperial College Business School?

-As I was approaching the end of my undergraduate degree, I was eager to gain a deeper knowledge of the world of Finance and improve my technical skills before entering the job market, so studying an MSc Finance seemed like the right next step.
-I specifically chose the MSc Finance at Imperial College Business School for two main reasons: its fantastic reputation, constantly ranked amongst the best programmes in Europe; and the wide variety of electives it offers, which allowed me to tailor the programme to my own interests.
+As I was approaching the end of my undergraduate degree, I was eager to gain a deeper knowledge of the world of finance and improve my technical skills before entering the job market, so studying an MSc Finance seemed like the right next step.
+I specifically chose the MSc Finance at Imperial College Business School for two main reasons: its fantastic reputation, constantly ranked among the best programmes in Europe; and the wide variety of electives it offers, which allowed me to tailor the programme to my own interests.